nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/templates.md

 Document templates are used as conversion instructions, to render XML, HTML, CSV or any open format from a document or a list of documents, using specific rendering operations.
 You would especially want to use this when you handle business data on content types and want to generate a nicer presentation for publishing, export, etc.

+For more information on Document Templates, discover [how to quickly generate a PDF using document template]({{page version='' space='nxdoc' page='how-to-quickly-generate-a-pdf-using-document-template'}}).

 ## Mail Templates

-An email template defines the content of an email that is sent to users under predefined circumstances.
-An email template is usually composed of text and variables.
+A mail template defines the content of an email that is sent to users under predefined circumstances.
+A mail template is usually composed of text and variables.
 Typically, email templates are used to define the content of email alerts in the Nuxeo Platform.

 It can be used in the "Notification > Send Email" operation, or when notification emails are sent during a workflow.